 Mudde was the first chair of the Department of Political Science at the University of Antwerp (Belgium) and the co-founder of the ECPR Standing Group on Extremism & Democracy and the Routledge Studies in Extremism & Democracy.
 His research agenda aims to address the question: how can liberal democracies defend themselves against political challenges without undermining their core values?
 He is currently working on various topics, most notably so-called 'ecoterrorism' and state responses, the far right in western democracies, Islamophobia, the Israeli settler movement, and populism around the world.

 Professor Mudde is an expert on European politics and the foremost scholar on the far right in western democracies.
 His book Populist Radical Right Parties in Europe (Cambridge University Press, 2007) won the Stein Rokkan Prize in 2008 and was named an Outstanding Academic Title by Choice.
 He has published widely on topics such as (un)civil society, democratization, Euroskepticism, extremism and democracy, political parties, and populism.
 His prime geographical regions of expertise are Europe, both East and West, and North America.
-His most recent book publications include the readers Youth and the Extreme RIght (IDEBATE, 2014) and Political Extremism (SAGE, 2014, 4 Volumes), and the co-edited volume Populism in Europe and the Americas: Threat or Corrective for Democracy?
-(Cambridge University Press, 2012).
+His other previous book publications include the readers Youth and the Extreme RIght (IDEBATE, 2014) and Political Extremism (SAGE, 2014, 4 Volumes), the edited volumes Populism in Europe and the Americas: Threat or Corrective for Democracy?
+(Cambridge University Press, 2012), Racist Extremism in Central and Eastern Europe (Routledge, 2005), Western Democracies and the New Extreme Right Challenge (Routledge, 2004), Uncivil Society?
+Contentious Politics in Post-Communist Europe (Routledge, 2003), and the monograph The Ideology of the Extreme Right (Manchester University Press, 2000).

-Since 2013 he has been editor of the IPSA Committee on Concepts & Methods (C&M) Working Paper series on Political Concepts and on Political Methodology.
-In August 2015 he will become co-editor of the European Journal of Political Research (EJPR), the flagship journal of the European Consortium for Political Research, ranked 8/156 in political science journals (IF = 2.152).
-Professor Mudde also serves on the editorial board of several journals, including Comparative Political Studies, European Journal of Political Research, Party Politics, Politics in Central Europe, and Politics, Religion & Ideology.
+Since July 2015 he is co-editor of the European Journal of Political Research (EJPR), the flagship journal of the European Consortium for Political Research, ranked 8/156 in political science journals (IF = 2.152).
+Between 2013 and 2015 he was editor of the IPSA Committee on Concepts & Methods (C&M) Working Paper series on Political Concepts and on Political Methodology.
+Professor Mudde also serves on the editorial board of several journals, including Acta Politica, Comparative Political Studies, Party Politics, Perspectives on Politics, Politics in Central Europe, and Politics, Religion & Ideology.

-• Stein Rokkan Prize for Comparative Social Science Research (2008).
+• Stein Rokkan Prize for Comparative Social Science Research (2008) by the ECPR, ISSC & University of Bergen.

 • Choice Outstanding Academic Title (2008).